 Files are then left accessible for seven days for your client to download as many times as they need, and you can share files up to 100MB in size.
 WIkiSend also provides password-protected file sharing if you register an account with them.

 You need to register an account to use Dropbox, though it’s free to do so.
-As well as a web-based application, there’s a desktop application you can install and access your files on your computer in a native.
+As well as a web-based application, there’s a desktop application you can install that enables you to sync and access your files from within a normal folder.

 Dropbox also benefits from having no expiration dates on upload files: you can store files as long as you need to.
 Plus there's an uncapped maximum file size, so you can send the largest cat video mashups to your clients without worrying about capacity.